Choumiko/FARL/README.md

  - FARL can follow ghost tracks on its own (Select "Drive without me" once FARL has detected ghost tracks)
  - added equipment grids to locomotives.
 Any locomotive with a FARL-Roboport equipped will now work like FARL
  - fixed blueprints for entites with direction/recipe (e.g. Flamethrower)
+ - FARL raises on_robot_built_entity/on_robot_pre_mined events whenever an electric pole is created/destroyed

 0.6.0